• Blog

 Spirulina is a source of proteins, minerals, amino acids, enzymes, and vitamins.

-If we do not get nutrients from food or supplements, we can experience fatigue, headaches, tiredness, swings of mood, and metabolism disturbances.
+If we do not get nutrients from food or supplements, we can experience fatigue, headaches, tiredness, swings in mood, and metabolism disturbances.
 If this lack of nutrients continues, we can experience chronic diseases.

-For example, if we lack magnesium, we can get migraine, heart problems, and disturbed metabolism.
+For example, if we lack magnesium, we can get migraines, heart problems, and disturbed metabolism.

 When we get Spirulina as a food supplement, our bodies get essential nutrients.
 These nutrients participate in reactions.
 The body can function right because it has all the needed things.

-I order Spirulina at the Amazon.
+I ordered Spirulina at the Amazon.
 The delivery is fast.
 If something bothers you, you can return anytime and write feedback for the seller.

 I pick organic Spirulina, and I prefer tablets over pills or powder.
 Why?
 Tablets are easy to swallow.
 The powder is suitable for smoothies.
 The taste of dust is not a pleasant one.
 It is better to mix it with something sweet like banana or pineapple.

-People would ask why to use Spirulina?
-I would answer because Spirulina is nutraceutical food.
+People would ask why to use Spirulina.
+I would answer because Spirulina is a nutraceutical food.

 Disclaimer